 Some business-wide advantages of a connected system:

-- Distribution: Integrated distribution systems can talk to production and be informed of delays, output, and defects.
-This results in a more accurate schedule, so the business is more likely to achieve customer service KPIs with on-time delivery, in full and as promised.
+- Distribution: Integrated distribution systems can talk to production and be informed of delays, output and defects.
+This results in a more accurate schedule, meaning the business is more likely to achieve customer service KPIs with on-time delivery, in full and as promised.

 - Business-wide decision making: Everyone from executives to maintenance managers should work from one true source of data.
-Integration allows this through collation of data sources such as production rates, order fulfilment and output, process data, or components and materials.
+Integrated operations allow this through the collation of data sources such as production rates, order fulfilment and output, process data, or components and materials.
 Plus, time-series data sets can be analysed to uncover patterns and discover trends across the business.

 2. Improved quality